The Manager's Guidance for Conducting Examinations

 What other points should be covered with the owner when booking an examination

 Don't fall foul of issues related to the Recreational Craft Directive (RCD).
 Establish whether the boat you are about to examine is in scope of CE marking and if yes, is it CE Marked.
 If not follow these directions.
-It includes a form you can download you are advised to use when examining a boat holding an Annex IIIa certificate for the RCD.
+It includes a form you can download you are advised to use when examining a boat holding a certificate for the RCD, but is incomplete/part-built.
 There are also links to much more background information on the RCD

 A conflict of interests is where an examiner has a competing personal interest that has, or may be seen to have, the potential to influence and undermine the impartial judgement of the Examiner.
 Be very cautious about this matter, please read the Guidance if there is the slightest chance of a misunderstanding.